 From usability issues to speed, and major question marks about security, Google Maps isn’t perfect.
-So let’s run through some of the most important criticisms made by naysayers, before recommending our favorite Google Maps alternative options.
+So let’s run through some of the most important criticisms made by naysayers, before recommending our favorite alternatives to Google Maps.

 What’s the problem with Google Maps?
 Reasons to think about changing